reframe-hpc/reframe/docs/manpage.rst

    This option can also be set using the :envvar:`RFM_SYSTEM` environment variable.

+.. option:: --table-format=csv|plain|pretty

+   Set the formatting of tabular output printed by options :option:`--performance-compare`, :option:`--performance-report` and the options controlling the stored sessions.

+   The acceptable values are the following:

+   - ``csv``: Generate CSV output
+   - ``plain``: Generate a plain table without any lines
+   - ``pretty``: (default) Generate a pretty table

+   .. versionadded:: 4.7

 .. option:: --upgrade-config-file=OLD[:NEW]

    Convert the old-style configuration file ``OLD``, place it into the new file ``NEW`` and exit.